felixrieseberg/npm-windows-upgrade/README.md

 > :memp: Used Chocolatey?
 If you used Chocolatey (https://chocolatey.org/) to install Node.js, be sure to check if npm is removed from the `choco\bin` directory by running the following command: `where.exe npm`.
 Should it still be there, you will need to either `choco uninstall npm` or delete the files from this bin directory.

+### Older Node.js Versions

+ * For Node versions lower than v8.0, please use `npm-windows-upgrade@5.0.0`
+ * For Node versions lower than v6.0, please use `npm-windows-upgrade@4.1.1`
+ * For Node versions lower than v4.0, please use `npm-windows-upgrade@3.1.1`

 ### More Useful Node.js Stuff
 Microsoft is working hard to make sure that our users have the best possible experience with Node.js.
 For a helpful set of content that makes it easier to avoid any potential gotchas, [go check out our Node.js Guidelines](https://github.com/microsoft/nodejs-guidelines) - a collection of tips and advanced best practices!